opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

 :::

-:::danger Keep this file secure `bootstrap-external.env` contains all your production credentials. **Never commit it to version control.**
+:::danger Keep this file secure
+The file `bootstrap-external.env` contains all your production credentials.

+**NEVER COMMIT IT TO VERSION CONTROL.**
 :::

-### Source the env file
+### Sourcing the `env` file

-This is required **before every** `helmfile` command and before running the bootstrap script.
+This is required  before each `helmfile` command and prior to executing the bootstrap script.

 ```bash
 source files/bootstrap-external.env
 ```

-## Expose External Services Inside the Cluster
+## Exposing External Services Inside the Cluster

 The Helm charts expect database and cache services to be available via **in-cluster DNS names** (`postgresql`, `mariadb`, `redis-headless`).
 You must create Kubernetes Service and Endpoints resources that map these names to your external OTC managed service IPs.

-Apply `files/external-services.yaml` after filling in your actual RDS IPs and DCS Redis hostname:
+Apply **files/external-services.yaml** after filling in your actual RDS IPs and DCS Redis hostname:

 ```bash
 # Edit the file first, then apply:
 kubectl apply -f files/external-services.yaml
 ```

-:::info Why Headless Services?
+:::info Why Headless & ExternalName Services?
-A headless Service (`clusterIP: None`) with an explicit Endpoints object creates a stable DNS A-record inside the cluster that resolves directly to the external IP.
-This is how openDesk components reach your RDS instance using the name `postgresql`.
+A headless Service (`clusterIP: None`) with an explicit `Endpoints` object creates a stable DNS A-record inside the cluster that resolves directly to the external IP.
+This is how OpenDesk components reach your RDS instance using the name `postgresql`.

 For Redis, an `ExternalName` Service is used instead, which creates a DNS CNAME pointing to the DCS hostname.
-No Endpoints object is needed because DCS Redis is accessed via DNS hostname, not a raw IP.
+No `Endpoints` object is needed because DCS Redis is accessed via DNS hostname, not a raw IP.
 :::

 The full content of `external-services.yaml` after editing should look like: